 Spartan Press published Rob's first book Eight Escapes for Piano in 2015 with a follow up Eleven MORE Escapes for Piano in 2016 and Eighteeen Easy Escapes completed the series in 2017.

 A commission from ABRSM received worldwide publication in 2016 as part of their Grade 1 piano syllabus in ABRSM Piano Exam Pieces 2017-18 selling over 140,000 copies.

 As an educator Rob has extensive teaching and facilitating experience with all sectors from Primary level through to Higher and Adult education.
 His tireless commitment to jazz education over more than two decades has benefited hundreds of aspiring and professional musicians.
 He is the founder of the national company Jazz Course UK and manages his own education venue The Music Workshop in south Scotland.

 As an ABRSM examiner (Jazz & Classical) Rob has toured extensively in the UK, Ireland, Hong Kong, Malaysia, Indonesia, India, Arab States, New Zealand and Turkey.
-He has adjudicated for festivals and schools in both jazz and classical genres, and presented CPD training courses for many music organisations.
+He has adjudicated for festivals and schools in both jazz and classical genres, acted as specialist examiner at the RCS and presented CPD training courses for many music organisations.